What is the Zeigarnik Effect?

 The Zeigarnik Effect states that people remember unfinished or interrupted tasks better than completed tasks.
-Russian psychologist Bluma Zeigarnik studied the phenomenon after her professor noticed that a waiter had better recollections of still unpaid orders.
+Russian psychologist Bluma Zeigarnik studied the phenomenon after her professor noticed that a waiter had better recollections of ‘still unpaid’ orders.

 So how do we deal with this?
 We can’t possibly complete all the tasks that come at us all day.

-‘Anything you consider unfinished in any way must be captured in a trusted system outside your mind, or what I call a collection bucket, that you know you’ll come back to regularly and sort through.’
+“Anything you consider unfinished in any way must be captured in a trusted system outside your mind, or what I call a collection bucket, that you know you’ll come back to regularly and sort through.”

 – David Allen, Getting Things Done

-If your subconscious mind doesn’t trust your system your conscious mind will not let these open tasks go.
-On the other hand if you have implemented the Nerd Productivity System, or the ‘Getting Things Done’ system by David Allen, or any other system that your mind trusts, the moment you capture something in the system, your mind will let it go.
+If your subconscious mind doesn’t trust your system, your conscious mind will not let these open tasks go.
+On the other hand, the moment you capture something in a system your mind trusts (for ex.
+The Nerd Productivity System, The Getting Things Done System etc.), your mind will let it go.

 However, effective capturing can create too much information that you now have to review.
-So you also want to minimise the amount of information that makes it through, which means you need to unsubscribe or unfollow from as many things as possible.
+So you also need to minimise the amount of information that makes it through, which means you need to unsubscribe or unfollow from as many things as possible.
 Whatever you can’t afford to unsubscribe, you need to filter out, so stuff that doesn’t necessarily need your active attention doesn’t come into your inbox.

 If you’d like to learn how to build a system that you can trust, and that is also easy to set up and maintain, check out the Nerd Productivity System.
 Use it to capitalise on the Zeigarnik Effect.